 The deeds of the wicked are seen by God; and their end in God’s righteous judgment is sure destruction.
-I know this says Job, even as you do; therefore I have not sinned before God.
+I know this, says Job [even as we also know it]; therefore I have not sinned before God.

 24:5 Behold, as wild asses in the desert, go they [the wicked] forth to their work; rising betimes for [to seek out] a prey: the wilderness yieldeth food for them and for their children.
 24:6 They reap every one his corn [grain] in the field: and they gather the vintage [advantages] of the wicked.

 24:7 They cause the naked to lodge without clothing, that they have no covering in the cold.
 24:8 They [the poor, victims of the wicked] are wet with the showers of the mountains, and embrace the rock for want of a shelter.